LaGEA: Language Guided Embodied Agents for Robotic Manipulation: Experiments

 To validate our design choices and disentangle the individual contributions of our core components, we conduct a series of comprehensive ablation studies.
-Our analysis focuses on four primary modules of the {\name} framework: (1) Keyframe Selection mechanism (~\ref{abb:keyframe}), designed to solve the feedback credit assignment problem; (2) Feedback Quality (~\ref{abb:structure_feed}), to determine the usefulness of structured vs free-form feedback; (3) Reward Engineering (~\ref{abb:reward}), which includes the delta reward formulation and the dynamic reward shaping schedule, and (4) Feedback Alignment module (~\ref{abb:feedback_align}), responsible for creating a control-relevant embedding space.
+Our analysis focuses on four primary modules of the {\name} framework: (1) Reward Engineering (~\ref{abb:reward}), which includes the delta reward formulation and the dynamic reward shaping schedule; (2) Keyframe Selection mechanism (~\ref{abb:keyframe}), designed to solve the feedback credit assignment problem; (3) Feedback Quality (~\ref{abb:structure_feed}), to determine the usefulness of structured vs free-form feedback, and (4) Feedback Alignment module (~\ref{abb:feedback_align}), responsible for creating a control-relevant embedding space.
 Our central finding is that these components are highly synergistic; while each provides a significant contribution, the full performance of {\name} is only realized through their combined effort.